Interview with Jeremy Gosser – Savage Realms Citadel

-As for my first models, I recently released all my early work on thingiverse if anyone wants to see where I started out.
-It seems like a lifetime form where I am now.
+As for my first models, I recently released all my early work on Thingiverse if anyone wants to see where I started out.
+It seems like a lifetime from where I am now.

 - Do you have a favorite model you have created

-I really enjoy the design process and just kind of stay in the moment.
+I really enjoy the design process and just kind of stay at the moment.
 Finished work is a dead dream.